Short-Range Long-Range Weapon

 However, this is worse than you think: Many weapons, the sniper rifle included, actually have an invisible maximum range, and will deprive you of your perfectly-placed Boom, Headshot to punish you for foolishly trying to use a sniper rifle to hit someone from long range by having your bullet inexplicably disappear from the game.
-Worse still, the sniper rifle is actually less accurate than an ad-hoc crossbow made at your tool bench out of a paint gun, a toy car, some medical tubing, and radscorpion venom.
+Worse still, the sniper rifle actually has a shorter range than an ad-hoc crossbow made at your tool bench out of a paint gun, a toy car, some medical tubing, and radscorpion venom.

 The best long-range weapon in the game is a lever-action rifle with iron sights, because it does a lot of damage and has a spread of 0.
 Unfortunately, it uses the rarest ammo in the game.
 Oh yeah, and it was originally owned by Abraham Lincoln.

-Also strangely inverted as well, as the standard hunting rifle, one of the more effective long range weapons (slightly less than the sniper rifle's range) lacks IRON SIGHTS.
+Also strangely inverted as well, as the standard hunting rifle, one of the more effective long range weapons (slightly less than the sniper rifle's range) lacks iron sights entirely.
 This would make the weapon near impossible to aim at anything further than very close range in real life.
-The hunting rifle model was given proper iron sights in Fallout: New Vegas, which was required as that game introduced the ability to use iron-sights.
-However, the iron sights added to the hunting rifle are unfortunately off centre.
+The hunting rifle model was given proper iron sights in Fallout: New Vegas, which was required as that game introduced the ability to actually look down them.
+However, the sights added to the hunting rifle - both the default iron sights and the optional scope - are unfortunately off centre.
 This makes using the hunting rifles at long range quite dubious.

-Fallout: New Vegas does let you hit targets from as far as you can see them with the right guns, so instead deprives you of your perfectly-placed Boom, Headshot by putting large, tall rocks or other scenery with even larger and taller collision boxes all over the Mojave, making actual sniping pretty much impossible since your target is always either hidden from view until you're five feet away from them or on the far side of an invisible wall.
+- Fallout: New Vegas does let you hit targets from as far as you can see them with the right guns (or, at least, it isn't as blatant about this trope as 3 is), so instead deprives you of your perfectly-placed Boom, Headshot by putting large, tall rocks or other scenery with even larger and taller collision boxes all over the Mojave, making actual sniping pretty much impossible since your target is always either hidden from view until you're five feet away from them or on the far side of an invisible wall.
 A perfect demonstration is in the Second Battle of Hoover Dam, if you've sided with the NCR - the Legate's camp has a sniper nest that, in real-world terms, is placed perfectly to overlook the entire camp and snipe any intruders, but in game-engine terms, is entirely useless because it is impossible for either the occupant to shoot out of it or you to shoot into it.

-Mass Effect limits all guns (sniper rifles, assault rifles, missiles, tank cannons...) to 400 meters maximum range.
+- Mass Effect limits all guns (sniper rifles, assault rifles, missiles, tank cannons...) to 400 meters maximum range.
 Every gun is technically a mass driver; the pistols would probably be as effective as a present-day rifle.
 The sequel does a better job by setting almost every firefight in a confined space (skyscraper, spaceship, warehouse, underground base, whatever).
 There's one blatant instance of the sequel playing it straight when Miranda says she can nail a shot at a hundred meters.
 This is further out than most fictional gunfights, but it's still spitting distance for a real-life trained rifleman - except Miranda only uses heavy pistols and submachine guns in combat.
-Hitting a target at 100 meters with a handgun would still be an impressive feat.note For context, most modern 9mm pistols only have an effective range of 50 meters
+Hitting a target at 100 meters with a handgun would still be an impressive feat.note

 Strangely, the Mass Effect 3 trailer clearly shows Major Coats wielding a sniper rifle against targets on the ground from the clock face of Big Ben.
 It's a longer range than any gunfight in the series.